 Fáilte Ireland regularly engages with environmental research that is used to make informed management decisions and produce robust guidelines to facilitate the protection of the environment.
-From its inception in 2014, the Wild Atlantic Way (WAW) Operational Programme Monitoring Programme (undertaken to date by CAAS on behalf of Fáilte Ireland guided by relevant stakeholders) has been conducting research into the impacts of tourism on the receiving environment.
-To date the surveys have covered 57 sites and monitored the activities and effects of over 20,000 visitors to WAW discovery points.
+From its inception in 2014, the Wild Atlantic Way (WAW) Operational Programme Monitoring Programme (undertaken to date by CAAS on behalf of Fáilte Ireland guided by relevant stakeholders) has been conducting research into the impacts of tourism on the receiving environment; guided by an independent working group including the Environmental Protection Agency and the National Parks and Wildlife Service.

 This data was reviewed to inform the AA process to identify and characterise potential effects and interactions from tourists along the WAW.
-It is assumed that visitor interactions within the Strategy area will be consistent with the trends, activities and effects recorded in this dataset.
+It is assumed that visitor interactions within the Plan area will be consistent with the trends, activities and effects recorded in this dataset.